Inland Rail Information

 - The draft submissions are available below as public documents.

-- Council is unable to be fully aware of every community member's individual concerns and recommended that everyone with concerns make their own submissions and to share the responsibility for the future of our region.
+- Council was unable to address every community member's individual concerns and recommended that everyone with concerns make their own submissions and to share the responsibility for the future of our region.

 - Council successfully requested that the Coordinator-General extend the submission period to allow the community to have a reasonable opportunity to review the Draft Terms of Reference and prepare meaningful submissions.